"Abuse Risks are Often Inherent to Product Features": Exploring AI Vendors' Bug Bounty and Responsible Disclosure Policies: RQ1: Reporting Practices Measurement

 \subsection{Policy Structure}

 Turning to the high-level structure of documents, Table~\ref{tab:element_coverage} compares coverage of elements among all documents with coverage in policies that mention AI issues.

-\textbf{Completeness} All policies contained a designated channel for submitting reports (i.e. through the platform, online form or contact the email address), which is a necessary requirement for receiving bug reports.
-Beyond that, the most frequent element was a \verb|Company-Statement|, by which vendors articulate a general commitment to security collaboration.
+\textbf{Completeness.} All policies contained a designated channel for submitting reports (i.e. through the platform, online form or by contacting an email address), which is a necessary requirement for receiving bug reports.
+Beyond that, the most frequent element was the \verb|Company-Statement|, by which vendors articulate a general commitment to security collaboration.
 However, many disclosure documents lacked elements.
 Nearly 40\% of AI companies incorporated fewer than six elements, while only 6\% covered the full set of policy elements.
-Model providers have the most complete policies among all AI company types, with 42\% including more than ten elements and 25\% covering all elements comprehensively.
+Model providers had the most complete policies among all AI company types, with 42\% including more than ten elements and 25\% covering all elements comprehensively.

 \textbf{Traditional vs AI-specific Policies.} Intuitively, policies explicitly referencing AI vulnerabilities were more likely to contain all other elements.
-For example, 88\% of AI policies include a clear \verb|Scope-In| definition that clarifies which systems or vulnerabilities are considered in scope.
-This rate is 80\% higher than the rate for no AI-mentioned policies.
-Similarly, 79\% of AI-mention policies specify \verb|Vuln-Ineligible| conditions, which is higher than the rate of 38\% among traditional policies.
-Unsurprisingly, companies with more advanced disclosure documents are more likely to mention AI.
+For example, 88\% of AI policies included a clear \verb|Scope-In| definition that clarifies which systems or products are considered in scope.
+This is 39\% higher than the rate for policies that did not mention AI.
+Similarly, 79\% of AI-mention policies specified \verb|Vuln-Ineligible| conditions, which is higher than the rate of 38\% among traditional policies.
+Unsurprisingly, companies with more advanced disclosure documents were more likely to mention AI.

-\textbf{Legal Gaps.} Legal or compliance-related elements are scarce.
-Only 36\% of traditional policies mention relevant \verb|Compliance-Requirement|.
-Among them, three quarters do not specify any concrete laws or regulations.
-Instead, they ask researchers to comply with broad obligations like ``\textit{all applicable laws and regulations, ... governing privacy or the lawful handling of data,}'' which offers limited clarity to hackers.
-9\% of traditional policies mention specific laws like the GDPR, CFAA, CCPA, DMCA and COPPA.
-Mentioning compliance requirements is more common (46\%) in AI-specific policies and involve laws such as the EU AI Act.
+\textbf{Legal Gaps.} Legal or compliance-related elements were scarce.
+Only 36\% of traditional policies mentioned \texttt{Compliance-Requirement}.
+Among them, three quarters did not specify any concrete laws or regulations.
+Instead, they asked researchers to comply with broad obligations like ``\textit{all applicable laws and regulations,... governing privacy or the lawful handling of data,}'' which offers limited clarity to hackers.
+Only 9\% of traditional policies mentioned specific laws like the \textit{GDPR}, \textit{CFAA}, \textit{CCPA}, \textit{DMCA}, and \textit{COPPA}.
+Mentioning compliance requirements was more common (46\%) in AI-specific policies, with some mentioning the \textit{EU AI Act}.